mrmrs/pesticide/README.md

 ## WTF is this?

-Sometimes if I am trying to sleuth a layout problem in css, all I want is every single element on the page to show me where it's outline is.
+Sometimes if I am trying to sleuth a layout problem in css, all I want is every single element on the page to show me where its outline is.
 And I want all the outline colors to be different per element because, well sometimes I need to tell stuff apart.
 This has proved much faster for me than clicking around in chrome dev tools when sleuthing what css